aanderse/teraflops/README.md

 ## Implementation

-A very quick `python` script I hacked together which isn't great.
-Don't look at the code yet... really 😅
+A `python` program making heavy use of `async` to make operation of your deploys as fast as possible.
+Code quality is a work in progress...
+PRs welcome and accepted 😅

 ## See also

-- [colmena](https://github.com/zhaofengli/colmena) - used by `teraflops` to manage deployments
+- [colmena](https://github.com/zhaofengli/colmena) - inspiration for `teraflops`, was used in version 1 of `teraflops`
 - [NixOps](https://github.com/NixOS/nixops) - inspiration for `teraflops`
 - [nixos-infect](https://github.com/elitak/nixos-infect) - used by `teraflops` for integration with various cloud providers
 - [terranix](https://github.com/terranix/terranix) - inspiration for `teraflops`